rscircus/komputa/README.md

 ## Why?

-Because I recently climbed up the ladder of abstraction in the other direction: 1 to many computers -- that is, Cloud Stack (Rancher, Kubernetes, Ansible, Helm, you name it..), and wanted to go the other way now: From high-level languages down to 0V and 5V currents.
+Because I recently climbed up the ladder of abstraction in the other direction: 1 to many computers -- that is, Cloud Stack (Rancher, Kubernetes, Ansible, Helm, you name it...), and wanted to go the other way now: From high-level languages down to 0V and 5V currents.

 This is all based upon Nisan and Schocken's excellent "The Elements of Computer Science".